JoeJasinski/ansible-django-stack/README.md

 that allows provisioning a Django web stack with many of the common services and features associated with such a stack.

+This project supports both Python 2.7 and 3.4+ on the target machine, but Python 3 support will take priority.

 Requires Ansible 2.5+

 ## Quickstart